aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLT in Android via Java or Online App" h2="Export PPS file to XLT in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+However, the XLT format is an Excel template file format used to store worksheets created with Microsoft Excel.
+Converting a PPS file to XLT can be useful if you want to use the data from the PPS file in an Excel worksheet.

+<h2>How Aspose.Total Helps for PPS to XLT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to easily convert PPS file to XLT in their Android applications.
+It provides two APIs, Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used to export PPS file to HTML and then convert HTML to XLT respectively.

+The Aspose.Slides for Android via Java API provides a wide range of features to manipulate PowerPoint presentations.
+It enables developers to export PPS file to HTML with just a few lines of code.
+Similarly, the Aspose.Cells for Android via Java API provides a wide range of features to manipulate Excel worksheets.
+It enables developers to convert HTML to XLT with just a few lines of code.

-You can easily convert PPS file to XLT in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+Overall, Aspose.Total for Android via Java is a powerful suite of APIs that enables developers to easily convert PPS file to XLT in their Android applications.
+It provides two APIs, Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used to export PPS file to HTML and then convert HTML to XLT respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}